eddycharly/terraform-provider-kops/README.md

 ## Why use it

-KOPS is an amazing tool but it can be challenging to integrate in an IAC stack.
+KOPS is an amazing tool but it can be challenging to integrate in an IAC (infrastructure as code) stack.

 Typical solutions usually involve running KOPS CLI in shell scripts or generating KOPS templates manually and force syncing them with the KOPS store.